 12 Feb, 2020

-Here are a few key insights when considering an FHA 203(k) streamline loan.
+Here are a few key insights when considering a FHA 203(k) streamline loan.
 (These loans go by many names including a limited 203(k) mortgage, renovation loan, construction loan and 203(k) rehab loan.)

 With an FHA 203(k) streamline loan, you may purchase and renovate your new home with a single loan.
 That means one closing and one set of closing costs.
 Homes that may not qualify for other types of financing because of their condition may be eligible.
-And you may receive up to $35,000* plus the cost for energy improvements.**
+You may also be able to receive up to $35,000* plus the cost for energy improvements.**